 (100)

-Just as the entrails of his father were deposited in a tomb before the high altar of the Utrecht Cathedral,8 so Henry's heart and entrails were interred in front of the high altar of the monastery of Simon and Judas in Goslar, which he himself founded.
+ordered that his remains be transferred to the imperial family's funerary oratory at Speyers.7 Just as the entrails of his father were deposited in a tomb before the high altar of the Utrecht Cathedral,8 so Henry's heart and entrails were interred in front of the high altar of the monastery of Simon and Judas in Goslar, which he himself founded.
 According to the annals of Pöhlde, Henry instructed that his heart be buried there, 'because his heart had always been there', but his heart also went out to the place where the heart of his emperor and father was interred.

 The affection of Henry III for his father Conrad II of which the sources speak was, in my opinion, the impetus for the foundation of the cross of churches in Utrecht.
 It was not built around the oldest cathedral, the venerabie Salvator, upon which the new churches depended.1O Nor did the cathedral precinct lie in the centre of the cross.
 Rather it was the Cathedral of St Martin where the most important physical remains of the first Salic emperor lay which lay at the heart of the cross of churches.
 This configuration expresses Henry's design: to establish a cross of churches around Conrad's heart, just as his father's predecessor Henry II had himself buried at the centre of a cross of churches he founded for the purpose at Bamberg.